- What's On?

 * Tier 1 (General) for those with a degree, work experience and prior earnings at a certain level.
 This replaced the Highly Skilled Migrants Programme

-The UK Council for International Student Affairs, UKCISA, provides advice and a range of free, downloadable advice sheets – click on the link below for their advice sheet on working after your studies:-
+The UK Council for International Student Affairs, UKCISA for information on working after your studies

 If you are struggling with your finances then you should speak to an independent adviser for further support, and to see if there is any help available to you.
 You can come in and speak to our advice centre regarding your finances, or check out our range of resources on the website.